Mahant Chandnath

 Mahant Chandnath (21 June 1956 – 17 September 2017) was an Indian politician and religious leader.
 He represented the Alwar Seat in the Parliament of India and was also the head of the Nath sect of Hinduism.
-He took deeksha from Mahant Shreyonath in 1978.
+He took ordination from Mahant Shreyonath in 1978.

-Personal life
+Career

 Chandnath was the Chancellor of the Baba Mast Nath University.
 He was also the chief of the Nath sect of Hinduism.
-On 29 July 2016, he declared Mahant Balaknath as his successor in a ceremony which was attended by Yogi Adityanath and Baba Ramdev.
+On 29 July 2016, he declared Mahant Balaknath as his successor in a ceremony that was attended by Yogi Adityanath and Baba Ramdev.

-Political career

-In the 2004 Indian Parliamentary election, Chandnath fought for the Alwar seat on a Bharatiya Janata Party ticket.
-But he was defeated by Karan Singh Yadav who belonged to the Indian National Congress.
+In the 2004 Indian parliamentary election, Chandnath fought for the Alwar seat on a Bharatiya Janata Party ticket.
+But he was defeated by Karan Singh Yadav, who belonged to the Indian National Congress.

 For the 2004 Rajasthan by election, Chandnath was given a ticket to contest the Behror seat.
 For the election, the party state president Lalit Kishore Chaturvedi and chief minister Vasundhara Raje held election rallies in his constituency.
 In the election, he emerged victorious by defeating a party rebel Jaswant Singh Yadav by a margin of 13 thousand votes.